 Before we dive into how to access the AI Agents & Utilities, here are a few links you may find helpful:

-Currently, the available Agents and Utilities are accessed by using Run Utility tasks in DataStar.
-At a high level, the steps are as follows (screenshots follow beneath):
+At a high level, the steps in DatsStar are as follows (screenshots follow beneath):

 Your macro canvas will look similar to the following screenshot after step #4:

 After adding a task, its configuration tab is automatically shown on the right-hand side.
-Give the task a name, and then select the Agent or Utility you want to use from the list of available Agents/Utilities in the Select Utility section.
-You can also use the Search box to quickly find any Agent/Utility that contains certain text in its name or description.
-Hover over the description of an Agent/Utility to see the full description in case it is not entirely visible:
+Give the task a name, and then select the Agent you want to use from the list of available Agents in the Select Utility section.
+You can also use the Search box to quickly find any Agent that contains certain text in its name or description.
+Hover over the description of an Agent to see the full description in case it is not entirely visible:

-Once an Agent/Utility has been selected by clicking on it, the Configure Utility section becomes available.
+Once an Agent has been selected by clicking on it, the Configure Utility section becomes available.
 The inputs here will differ based on the Agent/Utility that has been selected.
-In the next screenshot the Configure Utility section of the Duplicate Macro utility is shown:
+In the next screenshot the Configure Utility section of the Modeler Agent is shown:

 Exciting tools that drastically shorten the time spent wrangling data, building supply chain models for Cosmic Frog, and analyzing outputs of these models are now available on the Optilogic platform.